oqv/guidelines/GitHub:-Issue-Tracking.md

 - Create a Milestone for the next Release.
 The only open Milestone with a Due Date.
   - _Open issues_ — Work in progress.
   - _Closed issues_ — Code is merged into `master` and deployed to production.
-  - Mention key features in its description and link to the Release.
+  - Link to the Release in the description.

 - When Release is published close the Milestone.